 Services

-annotation, and contains a set of methods and fields that can be executed or accessed remotely.
-Additionally, a service always has a type of RemoteService
+annotation, and contains a set of methods that can be executed remotely.

 A simple service can be declared as follows: